Raj0527/AnsibleProjects/README.md

 ## Installation and Configuration of Ansible

-In this section, I have performed the installation and configuration of Ansible on a control machine.
+In this section, Installation and configuration of Ansible on a control machine.
 The steps involved include:

 Installing Ansible on a Linux distribution (e.g., Ubuntu).